Engee documentation

 Viscous Losses

-# Viscous friction coefficients at base (B) and follower (F) — viscous friction coefficients between gears
+# Viscous friction coefficients at base (B) and follower (F) — coefficients of viscous friction between gears

 Details

-Vector of values of viscous friction coefficients for the movement of the drive and driven gears respectively.
-To neglect viscous losses, use the default value [0.0, 0.0].
+A vector of values of viscous friction coefficients for the movement of the driving and driven gears, respectively.
+To neglect viscous losses, use the by default value [0.0, 0.0].

 Units